• Skip to primary navigation

 Instant Espresso vs Instant Coffee

-As I stated above, instant espresso and instant coffee are not the same thing.
+Instant espresso and instant coffee are not the same thing.
 Just like espresso and brewed coffee are not the same thing.
 They both come from coffee beans, yes, but the brewing method is different which yields a different product.

-The benefit of both though, is that people who live in dorm rooms, or small apartments, or are traveling and on the go can enjoy a great cup of coffee if there is access to hot water!
+The benefit of both though, is that people who live in dorm rooms, small apartments, or are traveling and on the go can enjoy a great cup of coffee if there is access to hot water!

 A glass espresso mug filled with instant espresso.
 Next to the mug is a spoon with a sugar cube on it.
 The spoon and mug are resting on a white platter.